davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/georgia/georgia.md

   - North Carolina
   - South Carolina
   - Tennessee
-down the coast: Florida
-not to be confused with: Georgia (country)
+down the atlantic coast: Florida not to be confused with: Georgia (country)
 type: state
-up the coast: South Carolina
+up the atlantic coast: South Carolina
 tags:
   - state
   - Southeastern United States